GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 date:

 ---
-**Ursvik**

-Home of the classic Ursvik Xtreme and Ursvik Ultra races.

-Marked trails all the way from a lit and groomed 2k to a fantastic 15k single track.

-**Gömmaren**

-This might be Stockholms best kept trail secret.
-If you go here you'll experience one of the best trails around and you usually won't bump into a lot of people, especially if you're doing either the 10k or 15k trail.

-Has the same kind of prepped trails as Ursvik from 2k up to 15k, but more of a single track and off-the-beaten-track feel especially on the 10k and 15k loops.

 **Kungsholmen runt**

 This doesn't really fall under the trail category except for a slightly technical part of maybe half a kilometer, but it's a classic run in Stockholm and you won't ever be alone.